idaholab/moose/docs/content/documentation/systems/Kernels/phase_field/KKSACBulkF.md

 also multiplied by the Allen-Cahn mobility $L$ at each point for consistency with the other terms in the Allen-Cahn equation.

-!parameters /Kernels/KKSACBulkF
+!syntax parameters /Kernels/KKSACBulkF

-!inputfiles /Kernels/KKSACBulkF
+!syntax inputs /Kernels/KKSACBulkF

-!childobjects /Kernels/KKSACBulkF
+!syntax children /Kernels/KKSACBulkF